EAT-JBCOMMUNITY/EAT/README.md

 Standalone Mode
 ---------------
-If you enable standalone mode please make sure that the server parent pom is available locally as an artifact.
+If you enable standalone mode (-Dstandalone), please make sure that the server parent pom is available locally as an artifact.

 Server-Integration Mode
 ---------------
-If you enable server-integration mode please make sure that the server BOM is available locally as an artifact.
+If you enable server-integration mode (-Dserver-integration), please make sure that the server BOM is available locally as an artifact.